 Although each service is different in subject content, they share common elements.
 A typical service will include a chalice lighting, music, readings, embracing meditation, an offering, a sermon, and a benediction.

-From 10-11 a.m. we gather in the Commons, our fellowship hall, to chat with old friends and welcome new ones.
+Following each service, we gather in the Commons, our fellowship hall, to chat with old friends and welcome new ones.
 Beverages are available and occasionally, baked goods/snacks are available.
-During summer months, we have a fellowship hour at 11 a.m. following the 10 am service.
+During summer months, we have a fellowship hour at 11 am following the 10 am service.

 Wear whatever is comfortable.
 We do not have any sort of dress code except that you wear something!